You find this for e.g. in our letters on the letterhead "Identnummer" or in the reservation confirmation.

 You will receive your key from your property manager.
 Please call your property manager about 2 weeks before you move in to make an appointment.
 Meeting point for the handing over of the key is your future student residence.

 How does my move-out work?

-When you move out, you either throw your key into the property manager's mailbox or deposit it on your desk.
-Afterwards you inform your property manager by e-mail or telephone.
-He will then carry out a final inspection without you and take a photo protocol.
+Due to the pandemic, there are no personal inspections.
+When you move out, either throw your key into the property manager's mailbox or deposit it on your desk.
+Afterwards you inform us by e-mail or telephone.
+Your property manager will then carry out a final inspection without you.
+A photo protocol will be made for documentation purposes.

 If you have to paint your room, we will continue to provide wall paint and equipment.
 Contact your property manager by e-mail or telephone.
 He will place the requested material in front of his office door at an agreed time.

 I am obliged to a 14-day quarantine when I enter the country.
 Can I spend the quarantine in the dormitory?